QuantEcon/lecture-source-py/rst_files/optgrowth.rst

 `interpolation.py package <https://github.com/EconForge/interpolation.py>`_
 because it comes in handy later when we want to just-in-time compile our code

-This library can be installed with the following command: `pip install interpolation`
+This library can be installed with the following command in Jupyter: ``!pip install interpolation``

 .. code-block:: python3